syncfusion-content/uwp-docs/uwp/Picker/datetimepicker.md

 # Date Time Picker in UWP Picker

-In our UWP, SfPicker control has multi column support.
-Using this we can populate day, month, year, hour and minute values of collection in SfPicker control.
+UWP Picker control has multi column support.
+Using this we can populate day, month, year, hour and minute values of collection in the control.

 We have demonstrated how to create custom DateTimePicker using Picker control in the following steps.

 **Step** **1** **:** We have created custom class named as “DateTimePicker”.
-This class should inherit from SfPicker control.
+This class should inherit from UWP Picker control.

 {% highlight c# %}